 |Emergency Fund / Investing / Etc.||$400|

-$2,000 income – $2,000 ($1600 + $400) in expenses = $0
+$2,000 income – $2,000 ($1600 + $400) in expenses and savings = $0

 Will you sock extra away into a retirement vehicle such as a Roth IRA (this scenario assumes that your company 401k is a part of your pre-tax expenses)?

-Will you invest some of the extra money in a non-retirement investment?
+Similarly, will you invest some of the extra money in a non-retirement investment?

-Why not?
-Because money without a purpose will almost always disappear on something wasteful or unnecessary.
+You might wonder why you can’t just leave it in your checking account.
+The answer is that money without a purpose will almost always disappear on something wasteful or unnecessary.

-Money with no purpose often ends up being whittled away on lattes, dinners out and other non-essential items that you hadn’t planned on spending in your initial budget breakdown.
+Rather than being used for good, money with no purpose often ends up being whittled away on lattes, dinners out and other non-essential items.
+These purchases are often ones you hadn’t planned for in your initial budget breakdown.